caerwynj/www/README.md

 # caerwyn.com
-From 2004 caerwyn.com focused on operating systems from Bell Labs, especially the philosophy of Unix, Plan 9 and Inferno OS, by hosting a blog of experiments using the Inferno OS, called the [Inferno Programmer's Notebook](http://ipn.caerwyn.com).
-Since 2022 I have started working on Inferno OS again, porting it to the Raspberry Pi Pico.
+From 2004 I focused on operating systems from Bell Labs including Unix, Plan 9, and Inferno OS.
+I hosted a blog about Inferno OS called the [Inferno Programmer's Notebook](http://ipn.caerwyn.com).
+I stopped working on Inferno OS around 2012.
+Most developers in the community moved over to the Go language around that time.
+However, since 2022 I haved worked on Inferno OS again, porting it to the Raspberry Pi Pico, porting it to 64 bit platforms, and building inferno compute clusters.
 Check out the repositories below.
+The Inferno OS is now considered "retro".
+I still enjoy it because I can self-host such a flexible system.
+I like the Limbo language.
+And many interesting opportunities still await such a small and elegant OS.

 ## Blog
 * [Inferno Programmer's Notebook](http://ipn.caerwyn.com)